-We agreed with the Audit and Compliance Committee that we would report all individual audit differences in excess of the reporting threshold to the Audit and Compliance Committee and any other differences that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to them all individual audit differences in excess of £6,300 (2019:£6,200).
+We also agreed to report differences below this threshold that, in our view, warranted reporting on qualitative grounds.